zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 -----------

-While the current chain tip height is below ``ACTIVATION_HEIGHT``, nodes SHOULD NOT accept transactions that will only be valid on the post-upgrade chain.
+While the current chain tip height is below ``ACTIVATION_HEIGHT``, nodes SHOULD NOT accept transactions that will only be valid on the post-upgrade branch.

 When the current chain tip height reaches ``ACTIVATION_HEIGHT``, the node's local transaction memory pool SHOULD be cleared.